timewave-computer/valence-protocol/README.md

 ## Status

 This project is under heavy development, however portions of the toolchain have stabilized to build programs for cross-chain liquidity deployment and multi-party agreements.
-Programs may be written in a constrained configuration langauge or using rust, though developer documentation for the later is currently quite sparse.
+Programs may be written in a constrained configuration language or using rust, though developer documentation for the later is currently quite sparse.

 Valence currently supports connections to Cosmos and EVM domains, with SVM coming soon.
-WASM co-processor support with planned compilation to RISC zk circuits.
+Programs currently compile to WASM, with planned support for RISC zk circuits.